apmckinlay/natureapp/insects/azurebut.md

 Azure butterfly lay their eggs on shrubs.
 The **caterpillars**, usually green, eat the flowers and developing fruit.
 After a winter hibernation, the butterflies emerge from their chrysalids.
 Different species emerge at different times.
 The **Spring Azure** is the first to appear in April to mid-June while you'll spot **Summer Azure** in July.

-**Did you know?** The caterpillars of blue butterflies are often tended by ants who provide some protection in return for eating a sweet liquid secreted by the caterpillars.
+**Did you know?** The caterpillars of blue butterflies are often tended by [Ants](/insects/ants) who provide some protection in return for eating a sweet liquid secreted by the caterpillars.

 <!-- generated, do not edit -->
 **See Also:**